SelecTree: Tree Detail

 Growth Rate: 24 Inches per Year.

-Leaves Ovate to Palmately Lobed, Gray Green or Light Green, No Change, Evergreen.
+Leaves Ovate to Palmately Lobed, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Flowers Showy.
 White.
 Flowers in Fall, Winter, Spring or Summer.
 Has perfect flowers (male and female parts in each flower).